 Besides this, several other sets of genes based on their function are categorized here:

 Housekeeping genes: Genes required to perform normal functions of every cell are known as housekeeping genes.
 Usually, These genes code protein products for transcription, translation and replication.

-Inducible genes: Normally inducible genes remain inactive, it expressed under the influence of extrinsic factors.
+Inducible genes: Normally inducible genes remain inactive, expressed under the influence of extrinsic factors.

-Developmental genes: These types of genes helps in the early stage of growth and development of organisms.
+Developmental genes: These types of genes help in the early stage of the growth and development of organisms.

-Tissue-specific genes: Unlike the housekeeping genes, tissue-specific genes express only in some type of tissues.
+Tissue-specific genes: Unlike the housekeeping genes, tissue-specific genes express only in some type of tissue.
 And it remains inactive in other types of tissues.

 Homologous genes: genes inherited from a common ancestor, share a common function and have sequence similarities are categorized into homologous genes.

 Non-homologous genes: Genes that aren’t inherited from a common ancestor instead, it is originated due to some evolutionary forces are known as non-homologous genes.

 Autosomal genes: genes located on autosomal chromosomes are categorized into autosomal genes

 Sex-linked genes: Genes located on the X or Y chromosome (in humans) or on sex chromosomes are classified in this category.
 These genes are very crucial for the reproductive health of a person.